-The Renewal Corporation will provide monthly status reports to FERC, USFWS, and CDFW no later than 10 days after the end of each month.
-Monthly reports will be provided during the year prior to drawdown (Year 0), the drawdown year (Year 1), and one year following drawdown (Year 2).
-Monthly reporting after Year 2 will only occur for months where construction activities have the potential to disturb species and the management measures identified by the California Terrestrial and Wildlife Management Plan are required.
+The Renewal Corporation will provide monthly status reports to the Commission, USFWS, SWRCB and CDFW no later than ten (10) days after the end of each month.
+Monthly reports will be provided during Year 1, Year 2, and Year 3.
+Reporting after Year 3 will only occur for months in which the management measures identified by the California Terrestrial and Wildlife Management Plan are required in connection with construction activities have the potential to disturb the special status species listed in the California Terrestrial and Wildlife Management Plan.

-Monthly status reporting will include a summary of the following:
+Monthly status reports will include a summary of the following:

-- Western pond turtle (WPT) survey methods and results, including WPT observations, weather conditions during surveys, frequency and duration of survey efforts to date, actions taken to rescue/relocate WPT (including the number of WPT relocated and which relocation area they were released) and data collected on handled individuals as identified in Section 2.1.
+- WPT VES survey methods, conditions and results, including WPT observations, weather conditions during surveys, frequency and duration of survey efforts to date, actions taken to rescue/relocate WPT (including the number of WPT relocated and which relocation area they were released) and data collected on handled individuals as identified in Section 3.1.3.
 This will be in addition to the WPT reporting described in Section 4.3. - 2.
-Willow flycatcher survey methods and results, including detections, weather conditions during surveys, survey efforts to date, nesting or occupied status of habitat surveyed, any CDFW coordination to date and measures implemented. - 3.
-Avian nesting survey methods and results, including weather conditions during surveys, survey efforts to date, duration of surveys, any active or inactive nests encountered, any CDFW coordination to date and measures implemented. - 4.
-Bat visual survey results including weather conditions during surveys, measures taken to exclude bats from facilities prior to removal and removal activities. - 5.
-Incidental special status species observations made during VES surveys. - 6.
-Location of wetland buffers. - 7.
-Crew training completed to date.
+Avian nesting VES survey methods, conditions and results, including weather conditions during surveys, survey efforts to date, duration of surveys, any active or inactive nests encountered, any CDFW coordination to date and measures implemented. - 3.
+With respect to willow flycatcher protocol-level surveys undertaken during the restoration period pursuant to Section 3.3.2.3, survey methods, conditions and results, including weather conditions during surveys, survey efforts to date, any active or inactive nests encountered, any CDFW coordination to date and measures implemented. - 4.
+Bat visual survey results, including weather conditions during surveys, measures taken to exclude bats from facilities prior to removal and removal activities. - 5.
+Special status species observations made during VES surveys. - 6.
+Location of wetland buffers established pursuant to Section 3.10. - 7.
+Crew training completed since the last monthly status report.